LTUC/amman-dotnet-401d2/curriculum/class-06/README.md

 ### Procedural Programming (imperative programming)
 Procedural programming is a list of instructions that tells program what to do step by step.
 Procedural relies on a series of computational steps to be carried to completion.
 This is usually done telling the program what to do first at the beginning, and what to do at the end. it is a bit more intuitive and simple to read from top to bottom.
 Procedural programming languages are also called "top down "

-### What is Object Oriented Programming?
+### What is Object-Oriented Programming?
-Object oriented programming is mimicking real world objects in code.
+Object-Oriented programming is mimicking real world objects in code.
 Everything in C# is essentially a class, and we can instantiate objects from classes that we can manage at a smaller level.

 OOP objects are created to interact with other elements of the program regardless of where the command is being called from.

 ## OOP Principles
-Object Oriented Programming (OOP) principles are the fundamentals that help us define objects and use them within our system.
+Object-Oriented Programming (OOP) principles are the fundamentals that help us define objects and use them within our system.

 ### Inheritance

 Inheritance is the process by which one class takes on the attributes and methods of another.
 Newly formed classes are called child classes, and the classes that child classes are derived from are called parent classes.

 It's important to note that child classes override or extend the functionality (e.g., attributes and behaviors) of parent classes.
 In other words, child classes inherit all of the parent's attributes and behaviors but can also specify different behavior to follow.
 The most basic type of class is an object, which generally all other classes inherit as their parent.

 #### Single Inheritance
 When you do single inheritance, you are only passing on one class's behavior onto a derived class.
 This is the most common type of inheritance amongst programming languages.
 (C# only support single inheritance)

 ### Abstraction

 in OOP - Abstract classes are not supposed to be instantiated.
 They are only supposed to be used as a template that can be derived further down for more clarity.

 Abstract classes cannot be instantiated.

 Abstract methods must be overridden.

 ### Polymorphism
 Breaking down the work "Polymorphism":